 When talking about gorilla trekking, whether in Uganda, Rwanda, or DR Congo, it refers to the activity of following and finding a specific family of mountain gorillas.
 Tourists are accompanied by a trained guide from the relevant wildlife authority, who leads the group through the hills and forests to locate the gorillas.
 The guide not only helps find the gorillas, but also identifies other wildlife, birds, and plants to enhance the trekking experience.
 The guide remains in communication with the advanced team, or gorilla trackers, who continuously provide updates on the whereabouts of a given gorilla family.
 The term “gorilla trekking” is used because gorillas live in mountainous or hilly areas, requiring a physical hike to locate them.

-Trek Africa Tours specializes in crafting unforgettable gorilla trekking experiences in Uganda and Rwanda.
+Trek Africa Expeditions specializes in crafting unforgettable gorilla trekking experiences in Uganda and Rwanda.
 Our expertise and commitment to eco-friendly adventures, wildlife preservation, and community upliftment has earned us a high reputation, reflected in our glowing reviews on TripAdvisor.
-Our unique safari packages go beyond gorilla trekking and offer a diverse array of exciting activities, including chimpanzee trekking, Big 5 game viewing, mountain hiking, boat cruises, cultural encounters, and visits to other popular African safari destinations like Tanzania, Kenya, Botswana, and Namibia.
+Our unique safari packages go beyond gorilla trekking and offer a diverse array of exciting activities, including chimpanzee trekking, Big 5 game viewing, mountain hiking, boat cruises, cultural encounters, and visits to other popular African safari destinations like Tanzania, Kenya, Rwanda, and Dr. Congo.
 Discover the difference between gorilla trekking and tracking and contact us today to book your once-in-a-lifetime African safari experience.